DelphiWorlds/Kastri/Demos/FirebaseCloudMessaging/Readme.md

 * Unzip the latest Firebase SDK in the ThirdParty\Firebase\iOS folder of Kastri
 * In the IDE Options > Environment Variables, create a user override called Firebase which points to the unzipped SDK, **or** modify the search paths in the Project Options for iOS Device 64-bit to point to the unzipped SDK
 * In the Project Options for iOS Device 64-bit, modify the CFBundleIndentifier value  in the Version Info section to use the identifier that corresponds to your App ID
+* Put your Google-Services.info.plist file from Firebase Console into the Resources folder of the demo
+* Unzip the Firebase-6.18.zip file in the Kastri\ThirdParty\Firebase\iOS folder in-place

-#### Android
+#### Android (32 bit and 64 bit where required)

+In the Project Options:

-* In the Project Options for Android (32 bit and 64 bit where required), modify the Package value in the Version Info section to be the value specified in your Firebase Project
+* Modify the Package value in the Version Info section to be the value specified in your Firebase Project
+* Import the google-services.json file from Firebase Console in the Services section

 ## Sending messages